 Wearables and AR/VR:Many disrupted clinical trials adopted hybrid study approaches that included delivering medications directly to patients and monitoring and assessing them remotely.
 Wearables were incorporated into clinical trials to remotely capture metrics such as blood sugar and oxygen levels.
 As pandemic-related travel restrictions forced manufacturing sites to operate with skeleton crews, wearable and AR/VR technologies were deployed to help on-site staff with configuring equipment, managing processes, and troubleshooting issues.9

-IoT: As disruptions to logistics and transportation impacted the timely delivery of products, companies rapidly digitalized their supply-chain operations.
+IoT: As disruptions to logistics and transportation impacted the timely delivery of products, companies rapidly digitalised their supply-chain operations.
 IoT solutions tracked and traced product shipments in real time and plugged gaps in supply-chain visibility (see sidebar, “Case study 3”).

-Pfizer used the IoT to help ensure its mRNA COVID-19 vaccines—which are to be maintained at 94 degrees Fahrenheit—reached vaccine distribution centers and hospitals without losing their potency.10 The company used temperature-controlled thermal shippers filled with dry ice and fitted with GPS-enabled thermal sensors to store and transport the vaccine.
+Pfizer used the IoT to help ensure its mRNA COVID-19 vaccines—which are to be maintained at 94 degrees Fahrenheit (34.4°C)—reached vaccine distribution centers and hospitals without losing their potency.10 The company used temperature-controlled thermal shippers filled with dry ice and fitted with GPS-enabled thermal sensors to store and transport the vaccine.
 These sensors fed data to Pfizer’s control tower to enable tracking the location and temperature of each vaccine shipment across preset routes and help ensure their timely delivery.

 Others: Our survey shows that biopharma is exploring other digital technologies, such as digital twins, blockchain, and quantum computing.
-When connected to a live process, such as fermenting, a digital twin can analyze data from sensors and control systems to model the process in-silico and provide feedback to optimize the physical process.
+When connected to a live process, such as fermenting, a digital twin can analyse data from sensors and control systems to model the process in-silico and provide feedback to optimize the physical process.
 In 2021, GlaxoSmithKline successfully piloted the creation of a digital twin to fine-tune its manufacturing process for vaccine adjuvants.11

 Given the authenticity and integrity of data stored in blockchain networks, the technology has the potential to support secure data-sharing, connectivity, and auditability for processes across the biopharma value chain.
-Some companies are already piloting blockchain networks in parallel with serialization to track products and prevent counterfeiting.12
+Some companies are already piloting blockchain networks in parallel with serialisation to track products and prevent counterfeiting.12

 While computational approaches, including AI, are being steadily adopted in drug discovery, today’s binary computers can only efficiently simulate simple molecular interactions.13 Quantum computers can process data faster to simulate complex interactions between biological molecules, expanding our ability to understand a range of disease mechanisms.
 Some companies such as Boehringer Ingelheim are experimenting with quantum computing for molecular dynamics simulations.14

 Large-scale digital innovation projects that became commonplace during the pandemic altered mindsets, freed funding, and created an appetite for digital transformation to continue.
-In our survey, 82% of respondents agreed that digitalization of activities and operations is likely to continue even after the pandemic ends.
+In our survey, 82% of respondents agreed that digitalisation of activities and operations is likely to continue even after the pandemic ends.

 However, the industry is now at an inflection point.
-Organizations, which are already juggling several priorities, now face a critical choice—either decelerate the current pandemic pace of innovation or raise the bar even higher by accelerating the adoption of digital technologies (see figure 2).
+Organisations, which are already juggling several priorities, now face a critical choice—either decelerate the current pandemic pace of innovation or raise the bar even higher by accelerating the adoption of digital technologies (see figure 2).

 Our research and experience with clients point to the likelihood of the latter.
-Leaders are now willing to invest, take risks, and digitally innovate to stay ahead of the competition: Seventy-seven percent of survey respondents said their organization treats digital innovation as a competitive differentiator.
+Leaders are now willing to invest, take risks, and digitally innovate to stay ahead of the competition: Seventy-seven percent of survey respondents said their organisation treats digital innovation as a competitive differentiator.
 There is a sense of urgency among executives to double down on digital investments to realize long-term business goals as quickly as possible.
-More than half of our survey respondents view their organizations as fast followers, failing to capture the first-mover advantage of early adopters of digital technologies.
-Of these executives, most (80%) believe that their organization needs to be more aggressive and adopt digital technologies faster to win in the market.
+More than half of our survey respondents view their organisations as fast followers, failing to capture the first-mover advantage of early adopters of digital technologies.
+Of these executives, most (80%) believe that their organisation needs to be more aggressive and adopt digital technologies faster to win in the market.